MuhtasimTanmoy/safe-zkguard/README.md

 - `NICK_SEED`: A 32-byte hex value (0x-prefixed).
 Acts as a non-secret seed/salt used for deterministic operations in scripts.
 - `SAFE_SALT_NONCE`: Arbitrary nonce for deterministic Safe address derivation;

-Before computing the policy hash, you **must** first fill the first policy (id: 1) with the address of the deployed ZKGuard module.
+**Before computing the policy hash, you must first fill the first policy (id: 1) with the address of the deployed ZKGuard module.
 This allows updating policies, groups and allowlists in the module by defining a policy for it.
+If you do NOT define such a policy, no updates can happen, and therefore, there is no way to update the policy, groups, or allow list.**

 ```bash
 cargo run --release --bin compute-hashes -- \